zombieyang/sd-ppp/readme.md

         1. download .ccx in ComfyUI's setting UI.

             <img width=600 src="https://github.com/user-attachments/assets/26d108a1-cad3-46d1-ba7d-294a5e57c6d1" />
         2. double click the `.ccx` file.
-OR rename it to `.zip` and extract it into photoshop's plugin directory [like this](https://github.com/zombieyang/sd-ppp/assets/5595819/a86862bb-1e4e-45cb-a869-5c08edad47a8).
+OR rename it to `.zip` and extract it into photoshop's `Plug-ins` directory or `Plug-ins/Generator` directory [like this](https://github.com/zombieyang/sd-ppp/assets/5595819/a86862bb-1e4e-45cb-a869-5c08edad47a8).
     2. by UXP develop Tool (you can debug the code this way):
         1. clone this repository
         2. [optional] Run `npm install` and `npm build` in `photoshop` directory. (if you want to debug or modify the code)